pnp/powerapps-designtoolkit/materialdesign components/docs/NavigationDrawer.md

 ## Description

 An expandable sidebar with your menu items, that can be repeated on every screen.
-If retracted only the icons show
+If retracted only the icons show.

 ## Demo